fendy3002/qz-webform/wiki/template.md

 * select
 * reactselect
 * reactselectasync
-* button

-And currently these are the supported layouting components:
+Currently these are the supported layouting components:

 * cell
 * row
 * fullcolumn
 * column

+There are some special component which does not fall into both categories:
+* button

 An example template using bootstrap 5 can be seen at [template.tsx](../examples/react/template.tsx).